Battle of Warsaw (1920): Breaking of Russian ciphers

-According to documents found in 2005 at Poland's Central Military Archives, Polish cryptologists broke Russian ciphers they had intercepted as early as September 1919.
+According to documents found in 2005 at Poland's Central Military Archives, Polish cryptanalysts broke Russian ciphers they had intercepted as early as September 1919.
 At least some of the Polish victories, not only the Battle of Warsaw but also other battles, can be attributed to this.
 Lieutenant Jan Kowalewski, credited with the original breakthrough, received the Order of Virtuti Militari in 1921.